ComedicChimera/chai-lang.dev/static/markdown/guide/chapter4.md

 the fact the slice is collecting in reverse.
 Finally, if a step is too great, it will be considered an out of bounds exception.

+## Ranges

+Ranges are special type of array that allow you to create ordered series of numbers.
+By default, they generate as an unsized array and are treated just like one.
+To create a range, you must use the `..` operator, bounded by two integers.

+    let r = 1..10;

+The above range creates a list of numbers 1 through 9.
+Notably, Whirlwind ranges generate including the leading bound and excluding the ending bound.
+Ranges only go in one direction: least to greatest and will generate an empty range if any other pairing occurs.

+> Unlike some languages, Whirlwind only allows the creation of ranges of integers.

+Ranges are high level expressions meaning in order to access the range as a whole, you must enclose it in parentheses.

+    let r = 1..9[2]; // ERROR: you can't subscript integers

+    r = (1..9)[0]; // A OK

+This can be somewhat inconvenient, but it allows you to put complete expressions on each side of the range as opposed to only simple literals.

+    let (a = 10, b = 17);

+    let r = a * b..a ~^ b; // me me big range

+This format makes editing the bounds of ranges far easier, but it also introduces some ambiguity which can make code confusing to read so just make sure to not make the range expressions too complex

 ## Lists

 A list is a like an array that can be resized.
 Similarly, the size of a list is not factored into